 A good cover image is one of those features that can add value to a blog by enhancing the user experience.
 Often times what is at the top of a post is what convinces people whether or not to keep reading, and powerful images can sometimes do the trick.

-Subscribe to a stock photo vendor like iStockphoto or Fotolio (two sources Interamark has frequented over the years) and try to keep things unique.
-We usually try to add our own flare to images with Photoshop so they stand out from the corporate, impersonal stock photography that can be found on most of the internet.
+Subscribe to a stock photo vendor like iStockphoto or Fotolia (two sources Interamark has frequented over the years) and try to keep things unique.
+We usually try to add our own flare to images with Photoshop so they stand out from the corporate, impersonal stock photography most users encounter everyday.
 As your audience grows, your photo editing can even become a hallmark of your brand.

-Be sure to add keywords to the alt-text of your photos in order to help search engines understand them.
+Don't forget to add keywords to your photos' alt-text in order to help search engines understand them.
 That way, even the photos on your page can help you get found online.

 Business blog writing is an art form.
-The way people consume information has changed with the internet.
-Users need to be fed bite-size chunks and they usually don’t spend a lot of time trying to comprehend complex writing styles.
+The way people consume information has changed drastically online.
+Users need to be fed bite-sized chunks and they usually don’t spend a lot of time trying to comprehend complex writing styles.

 In order to engage audiences you need to be able to write in a concise, uncomplicated manner and keep a positive, conversational tone.
 After writing your first draft, it helps to read through your piece out loud, listening for awkward sentence constructions.
 Then after you fix those, read every sentence and try to say the same thing using less words.

-Try to make every word count; make every word serve a purpose.
+Try to make every word count.
+Make every word serve a purpose.
 The goal of your content should be to eliminate marketing “fluff” and provide unique, relevant content.
-This means the length of your posts should be due to having something interesting to say, not your ability to spin nonsense into clever sounding phrases.
+This means the length of your posts should be determined by having something interesting to say, not your ability to spin nonsense into clever sounding phrases.

 It helps to use the Flesch-Kincaid reading scores to determine how “readable” your post will be.
 These tools measure word length and sentence length to give you an objective reference point for reading ease and grade level.
 Use these tools as an initial checkpoint, but continue to refine your blog until it’s both simple and captivating.